Why is energy consumption increasing?

 Charging and electric car

-However, developments in technology have led to an increase in consumer demand for electrical devices that are energy-intensive to produce.
+However, technological developments have led to an increase in consumer demand for electrical devices that are energy-intensive to produce.

 Internet Geography Plus